 This course investigates the differentiation and integration of trigonometric, exponential and logarithmic functions.
 Indeterminate forms and improper integrals are studied, as well as the techniques and applications of integration.
 Note: Credit can only be obtained in one of MATH 115 or MATH 101.

-Prerequisites: Minimum grade of C- in MATH 114.
+Prerequisites: A minimum grade of C- in MATH 114.

 Basic Linear Algebra I

 This is an introduction to the basic notions and methods of linear algebra.
 Topics covered are: systems of linear equations, vectors in n-space, vector equations of lines and planes, dot product, cross product, and orthogonality, matrix algebra, invertibility of matrices, determinants, general vector spaces, basis and dimension, subspaces of n-space, rank, introduction to linear transformations, introduction to eigenvalues and eigenvectors, and applications.
 NOTE: This course cannot be taken for credit if credit has already been obtained in either of MATH 102 or MATH 125.

 Prerequisites: Mathematics 30-1 or a minimum grade of 80% in Mathematics 30-2.

 This is an enriched introduction to the basic notions and methods of linear algebra.
 Topics covered are: systems of linear equations, vectors in n-space, vector equations of lines and planes, dot product, cross product, orthogonality, matrix algebra, invertibility of matrices, determinants, general vector spaces, basis and dimension, subspaces of n-space, rank, introduction to linear transformations, introduction to eigenvalues and eigenvectors, and applications.
 NOTE: The course covers the same basic topics as MATH 120, however it is a more rigorous course, and selected topics and applications are covered in more depth.